klampotang/Tip_Calculator/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+* [x] Changed the UI
+* [x] Added a feature to link to Yelp to write feedback on the experience

 ## Video Walkthrough